 Curiosity is observable in the extent to which a child enjoys reading - stories, histories, discoveries - and tackling puzzles, crosswords, word searches, maths puzzles, puzzles of any kind.
 Children who are actively and conscientiously curious prepare themselves for the Test without realizing it.
 They practise the thinking skills they will need, and they acquire the breadth of vocabulary that will be necessary for assured answering.

 The fourth quality is care or carefulness, and this one may seem to go without saying, but it is worth dwelling upon and expanding with the help of a few more 'c's' - checking and correcting and being self-critical.
-In the feverish haste of the Kent Test examination, there will be almost no time for deliberate and painstaking checking of work - so the practices need to be internal and habitual rather than specially turned on for the Test.
-Reading attentively so as not to answer inappropriately, checking that the sign in a calculation is a ' - ' and not a ' + ', and getting used to looking for correctable errors, misspellings or mistakes of grammar and punctuation - such instances are types of the care or carefulness tested in the Kent Test.
+In the feverish haste of the Kent Test examination, there will be almost no time for deliberate and painstaking checking of work - so the practices need to be internal and habitual rather than specially turned on for the occasion.
+Reading attentively so as not to answer inappropriately, checking that the sign in a calculation is a ' - ' and not a ' + ', and getting used to looking for correctable errors, misspellings or mistakes of grammar and punctuation - such are instances of the care or carefulness tested in the grammar school selection.